Timber Decking Cost

 To help you understand the process of timber decking installation, take a look at the following guide:

-1. The first thing that needs to be done before the installation is to measure the space in order to plan what materials you want to use, decide where you want your decking and how you want it to look
+1. The first thing that needs to be done before installation is to measure the space and decide where you want your garden decking, then plan what materials are needed and how you'd like it to look.

-3. Weedkiller spray should then be applied along with a weed barrier that should cover the entire decking area
+4. Weedkiller spray should also be applied, along with a weed barrier that covers the entire decking area.

 install timber decking

-The next stage will depend on the positioning of your decking as there are several installations to choose from, including:
+Depending on the positioning of your decking, there are several installation options to choose from, including:

-• Laying it directly on the ground which will involve spreading waterproof pea shingle over the weed barrier then once this is complete the timber frame can be constructed by attached the joists together along the perimeter of the decking area.
-The joists will then be bolted together with galvanised screws
+• Laying it directly on the ground involves spreading waterproof pea shingle over the weed barrier.
+Once this is complete, the timber frame can be constructed by attaching the joists together along the perimeter of the decking area.
+The joists will then be bolted together with galvanised screws.

-• Laying the decking on concrete which will involve placing concrete slabs across the marked-out area, then the frame can be prepared and fixed together with joists.
-The timber frame can then be placed on top of the concrete and then fixed to an adjacent building or ground post so ensure it is secure
+• Laying the decking on concrete will require placing concrete slabs across the marked-out area.
+Then, the frame can be prepared and fixed together with joists.
+The timber frame can be placed on top of the concrete and fixed to an adjacent building or ground post, ensuring it is secure.

-• Laying a solid footing structure which involves constructing the outer frame first with joists.
-The space will be then market out to establish where the posts will sit.
-Posts will be then be screwed into the frame; then holes will need to be made to accommodate the posts
+• Laying a solid footing structure is when the outer frame is constructed first with joists.
+The space will then be marked out to establish where the posts should sit.
+The posts will be screwed into the frame, and holes will be made to accommodate the posts.

-Once the posts are deposited in the holes, concrete should then be poured into each hole to secure the posts and timber frame in place.
-This should then be left to dry for 7 days before painting or making any other changes.
+Once the posts are deposited in the holes, concrete is poured into each hole to secure the posts and timber frame in place.
+This should be left to dry for 7 days before painting or making any other changes.

 Pros and Cons of Timber Decking